Abortion is essential healthcare

 Public opinion in the u.s.

 Today, around 63% of U.S. adults believe abortion should be legal in all or most cases.
-So, are these politicians representing the people’s opinion on abortion?
+So, are politicians representing the people’s opinion on abortion?
 Not at all.
-That’s why we need to VOTE FOR ABORTION.
-We need politicians to know that the majority is pro-choice.

-If we continue to allow States to take away people’s reproductive freedom, what’s to say the entire United States won’t be impacted and more rights taken away.
+If we continue to allow States to take away people’s reproductive freedom, what’s to say the entire United States won’t be impacted and more rights taken away?
 First abortion and next restricted access to birth control?
 It can be a domino effect.
-We must make noise, be loud, keep fighting, and vote.
+We must make noise, be loud, and keep fighting.